ChandruMalaikannan/funnel-analysis-project/README.md

 📊 Funnel Analysis Project (MySQL + Power BI)
-🔍 Project Overview
+Project Overview

-This project focuses on analyzing a customer conversion funnel to understand how users move through different stages of a website, from entry to final conversion.
-The goal is to identify drop-off points, measure conversion efficiency, and provide data-driven insights to improve business performance.
+This project focuses on analyzing a customer conversion funnel to understand how users move through different website stages, from entry to final confirmation.
+The objective is to identify drop-off points, measure conversion efficiency, and support data-driven decision-making.

-🎯 Business Problem
+Business Objective

-Businesses often lose potential customers at different stages of their funnel without clearly knowing where and why it happens.
-This project answers:

-How many users reach each funnel stage?

-What is the conversion percentage between stages?

-Where are the major user drop-offs?

-🗂️ Dataset Description

-The dataset contains user-level session data, including:

-Session ID and User ID

-Page Type (Home, Product, Cart, Checkout, Confirmation)

-Timestamp of activity

-Device Type and Country

-Referral Source

-Time spent on each page

-Items added to cart

-The data was stored and processed using MySQL before being visualized in Power BI.
+To evaluate user behavior across funnel stages and highlight areas where potential customers are lost, helping businesses improve conversions and overall performance.

+What I Did

+Designed and managed the dataset using MySQL

+Performed data cleaning, aggregation, and funnel-stage analysis using SQL

+Calculated key metrics such as funnel counts and conversion percentages

+Built an interactive Power BI dashboard with KPIs, funnel charts, and monthly trends

-📈 Key Metrics & KPIs
+Key Metrics

 Total Sessions

-Total Converted Users
+Converted Users

-Funnel Stage-wise User Count

-Conversion Percentage by Page Type
+Conversion % by Page Type

-Monthly Conversion Trend
+Monthly Confirmed Orders

-Drop-off Analysis

-📊 Dashboard & Visuals

-The Power BI dashboard includes:

-Funnel chart showing user drop-offs

-KPI cards for conversion rate and total users

-Line chart for monthly confirmed orders

-Bar chart comparing conversion percentage by page type

-🛠️ Tools & Technologies Used
+Tools Used

-MySQL – Database creation, data cleaning, and transformation

-Power BI – Data modeling, DAX calculations, and visualization

-SQL – Aggregations, filtering, and funnel logic

-💡 Key Insights

-Significant user drop-off observed between Product and Cart pages

-Mobile users showed lower conversion compared to desktop users

-Conversion rates improved during specific months, indicating seasonal trends

-📌 Conclusion

-This funnel analysis helps stakeholders clearly understand user behavior across different stages and identify optimization opportunities.
-The insights from this project can support marketing strategy, UX improvements, and conversion optimization decisions.
+MySQL | SQL | Power BI

-🔗 Connect With Me
+🔗 Connect

 LinkedIn: www.linkedin.com/in/chandru-malaikannan

 GitHub: https://github.com/ChandruMalaikannan

-👉 To explore my other data analytics projects, please visit my GitHub profile using the link above.
+You can explore my other data analytics projects on GitHub using the link above.